OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

 The implicit component completes its iteration until the state values satisfy the residual equations.
 We can also configure an OpenMDAO solver to solve for the states.
-Here, we set up a new assembly with the Brent solver as the top driver.
+Here, we set up a new assembly with the Broyden solver as the top driver.
 Then we assign the states as the solver's parameters and constrain the residuals to be equal to zero.
 Also, we don't want the implicit component's internal solver to solve this in competition with the BroydenSolver